SergerGood/CsvDotNetPackageList/README.md

 - Framework: Specifies the target framework to analyze.
 - WorkingDirectory: Defines the directory where the solution or project files are located.
 If left empty, the current directory is used.
 - Sources:

+### Example Configuration

+To customize the behavior of the tool, you can modify the appsettings.json file as follows:

 ```json
 {
   "DotNetListSettings": {